arthurmilliken/masterpattern/secure/content/bible-guide.md

 	- Jeremiah
 	- Ezekiel
 	- The Twelve Minor Prophets
+	- Daniel
 - The Gospel of Matthew
 - The Five Scrolls
+	- Ruth
 	- Song of Songs
-	- Ruth
+	- Ecclesiastes
 	- Lamentations
-	- Ecclesiastes
 	- Esther
 - The Epistles of Paul
 	- Romans